NLnetLabs/unbound/doc/unbound-anchor.rst

        unbound-anchor goes to the network itself for these roots, to resolve the server (:option:`-u` option) and to check the root DNSKEY records.
-       It does so, because the tool when used for bootstrapping the recursive reolver, cannot use that recursive resolver itself because it is bootstrapping that server.
+       It does so, because the tool when used for bootstrapping the recursive resolver, cannot use that recursive resolver itself because it is bootstrapping that server.

 .. option:: -R